ebrudzggzm/ebrudzggzm/README.md

 ## About Me

 Hello!
-I'm [Ebru], a graduate in mechanical engineering and a frontend developer.
+I'm Ebru, a graduate in mechanical engineering and a frontend developer.
 I work with technologies like HTML, CSS, JavaScript, and React, constantly focusing on improving my skills in this field.

 I have a passion for coding and consider exploring and learning new technologies an exciting journey.
 My inclination toward problem-solving comes from my background in mechanical engineering.